ComScore

 • Why I Love It: crowd-pleaser, special occasion-worthy, vegetarian, no cook

 Pomegranate juice, triple sec and a mélange of fruits unite for a crowd-pleasing sipper all your guests can get behind.
-Bonus points for using Manischewitz as the base.
+Bonus points for using Manischewitz as the base for this celebratory sangria.

 38. Grain-Free Black and White Cookies